johnosbb/Artificial-intelligence/text-classification.md

 - __Dense Matrix__: A dense matrix is one in which most of the elements are non-zero and explicitly stored.
 It is characterized by having a value assigned to almost every element, regardless of whether it's zero or non-zero.
 Dense matrices are memory-intensive because they store every element, even if many of them are zero.
 - __Sparse Matrix__: A sparse matrix is one in which most of the elements are zero, and only the non-zero elements are explicitly stored.
 It is characterized by having very few non-zero elements relative to the total number of elements in the matrix.
 Sparse matrices are memory-efficient because they only store non-zero elements and their positions.
 - __Supervised Learning__: In supervised learning, the algorithm is trained on a labeled dataset.
 This means that for each input data point, the correct output or target is provided.
 The algorithm's objective is to learn a mapping from inputs to outputs by finding patterns and relationships in the labeled data.
+- __Word Vectors__: Word vectors, or word embeddings, are numerical representations of words in multidimensional space through matrices.
+The purpose of the word vector is to get a computer system to understand a word.
+Computers cannot understand text efficiently.
+They can, however, process numbers quickly and well.
+For this reason, it is important to convert a word into a number.
 - __Unsupervised Learning__: In unsupervised learning, the algorithm is trained on an unlabeled dataset.
 The algorithm's goal is to discover hidden patterns, structures, or relationships within the data without any predefined guidance.

+## Word Vectors

+Word vectors are like word representations in a computer.
+They have a fixed number of properties (dimensions) that the computer learns on its own.
+It figures this out by looking at how often words appear in texts and how they appear next to other words.
+This helps the computer understand how words are similar in terms of meaning.
+The actual meanings encoded in each dimension are not explicitly defined.
+Word vectors are learned through neural network models, and the model determines the relationships and patterns during training by processing a vast amount of text data.
+Researchers often analyze word vectors to understand the relationships they capture, but the precise meaning of each dimension can be complex and context-dependent.
+Consider a word vector for the word "king" with 300 dimensions.
+Each of these 300 dimensions is a separate numerical value, and together, they make up the complete word vector for a word like "king."
+Think of these dimensions as individual axes in a multi-dimensional space.
+In a 2D space, you have two axes (x and y), and you can pinpoint a location on a plane by specifying coordinates on both axes.
+In the case of a word vector with 300 dimensions, you have 300 separate axes, and each axis has its own numerical value.
+The distances and relationships between words are determined by the positions of their word vectors in this high-dimensional space.
+Words that are similar in meaning will have word vectors that are closer in this multi-dimensional space across all 300 dimensions, not just one.
+The individual values in these dimensions collectively capture various aspects of the word's meaning and context.

 ## Supervised versus Unsupervised Learning